rudzik8/perfectmc/README.md

 Everything not specially credited belongs to (C) Mojang, I don't own **any** of these.
 **!
 ONLY FOR PERSONAL USE !**

-Also, big thanks to [https://github.com/shmoobalizer](shmoobalizer) for creating the [https://www.planetminecraft.com/texture-pack/developer-art-plus/](Developer Art+ texture pack), i've used assets from it to add newer textures (from MCL5) in the classic pre-1.14 style.
+Also, big thanks to [https://github.com/shmoobalizer](shmoobalizer) for creating the [Developer Art+ texture pack](https://www.planetminecraft.com/texture-pack/developer-art-plus/), i've used assets from it to add newer textures (from MCL5) in the classic pre-1.14 style.

 ## Screenshots
 ![Screenshot 1](https://i.ibb.co/RyXhP0F/screenshot-20220227-190230.png "Forest")